iamharsh00/MIND-BEHIND-CODE-PORTFOLIO/README.md

-# MIND-BEHIND-CODE-PORTFOLIO
-This is my personal portfolio website, highlighting my skills, projects, and achievements in full-stack development.
-Built with HTML, CSS, JavaScript, and React.js, it features a responsive design, project showcase, and a downloadable resume.
-Stay tuned for updates as I enhance its functionality with backend integration using Node.js

 # 🚀 Personal Portfolio

 Welcome to my personal portfolio repository!
 This project showcases my skills, projects, and achievements in full-stack development.